A quick breakdown of mouse poison baits

-Other differences and variations in the active ingredients of mouse baits are how toxic and dangerous they are.
-Typically, all mouse baits are dangerous for humans and pets and direct contact with them needs to be avoided at all costs.
+Other differences and variations in the active ingredients of mouse poison baits are how toxic and dangerous they are.
+Typically, all poisons for mice are dangerous for humans and pets and direct contact with them needs to be avoided at all costs.
 Particularly pets and kids need to be protected by these poisonous baits in any possible way.
 Still, some baits are specifically made to be less toxic and to be easily “survivable” by humans and pets if an antidote is taken as soon as possible.
-These baits tend to be a little less effective at killing rodents than others, but if they are of a high enough quality, they can still do a good job.
+These “pet safe mouse poisons” tend to be a little less effective at killing rodents than others, but if they are of a high enough quality, they can still do a good job.

 Another key component of good rodent baits is the bait itself.
 It can be done through a lot of different means but it’s always high on protein and always has a strong scent and a nice taste (nice enough for mice at least).

-There are, however, several downsides of mouse and rat baits:
+There are, however, several downsides of mouse and rat poisons:

 The dead rodents die anywhere they see fit, so you’ll have a lot of dead rodents on your hands.
 If they happen to die in hard to reach place (such as your crawlspace, for example), you’ll have to put in a lot of effort in getting their stinking corpses out of there.